 Let’s Talk About Meal Prepping

 I get it.
-Your exhausted when you get home from work and the last thing you want to do is cook + clean the mess you made in the kitchen–and do the same thing the next day.
-So, you end up ordering take out, and are disappointed in yourself that once again you’re not following through with your health and fitness goals.
+You are exhausted when you get home from work and the last thing you want to do is cook + clean the mess you made in the kitchen–and do the same thing the next day.
+So, you end up ordering takeout and are disappointed in yourself that once again you’re not following through with your health and fitness goals.

 Introducing meal prepping.
 Meal prepping is cooking and preparing food ahead of time (typically for 3-7 days) so that you have ready-to-eat food in the fridge.
 If you have a body composition goal, meal prepping for your macros is crucial to your success, whether you want to lose fat or build muscle.